kars7e/kars7e.github.io/content/post/2018-01-14-building-kubernetes-cluster-on-tinkerboard/index.md

 **Woop, woop, our Cluster is ready for containers!**

 ## Imaging & First boot ##
 ...
 But first, we need to prepare our SD cards with an OS image.
 I've used [Armbian](https://www.armbian.com/) with great success.
 Head over to [https://dl.armbian.com/tinkerboard/](https://dl.armbian.com/tinkerboard/) to download the image.
 I've used nightly Ubuntu Xenial mainline build.
 The thing is... this image is no longer available.
 It looks like there is [Ubuntu Xenial Next Desktop](https://dl.armbian.com/tinkerboard/Ubuntu_xenial_next_desktop.7z) available.
 However, this image is much bigger as it includes the desktop bits.
 If that's ok for you, feel free to use it.
 The currently available [server image](https://dl.armbian.com/tinkerboard/Ubuntu_xenial_next.7z) is from 2017-10-18, which is too old and does not include [this fix](https://github.com/armbian/build/commit/72b42b5b10495d16562cd87bfbb889a054ced2a1).
-If you don't mind downloading images from random internet locations, [here is the image](http://kars7e-public.e24files.com/Armbian_5.35.171201_Tinkerboard_Ubuntu_xenial_next_4.14.2.img) I've used, uploaded by me.
-I see updated images based on Debian - my guessing is that Armbian maintainers expect users to use Debian for server purposes.
-I haven't tried it yet, but I'll update the post if I try it and it works.
+If you don't mind downloading images from random internet locations, [here is the image](https://kars7e-public.e24files.com/Armbian_5.35.171201_Tinkerboard_Ubuntu_xenial_next_4.14.2.img) I've used, uploaded by me.
+I'm also in process of building my own Armbian image following [this guide](https://docs.armbian.com/Developer-Guide_Build-Preparation/) to have customized kernel and all the important goodies useful for kubernetes - I will update the article once the image ready and well tested.

+**NOTE:** The rest of this guide was tested using the nightly image [available here](https://kars7e-public.e24files.com/Armbian_5.35.171201_Tinkerboard_Ubuntu_xenial_next_4.14.2.img). **Make sure you use this image to have smooth sailing!**.

 Now it's time to "burn" image to SD card.
 Armbian recommends [Etcher](https://etcher.io/), I can wholeheartedly recommend it as well.
 It's straight-forward, multi-platform, and it simplifies the multi-card burning process.

 Once all the cards are ready, it's time to **boot your cluster for the first time!**.
-Note that, however, the first boot will require monitor and keyboard...  you will need to log in with default credentials, change the root password, and create a new non-root user.
-I haven't figured out how to avoid that step, but to be honest, I haven't even tried - I'm guessing it might be well-documented on Armbian website.
-I will update the article if I find a way.
+Before moving forward with configuration, you have to log in to each board via SSH (or use monitor/keyboard) as `root`, with password `1234`.
+First login will require you to change the `root` password and set up non-root account.

-While you are logged in to the board via monitor & keyboard, there are two steps that you can do here (everything else we will automate, I promise!) on each of the boards:
+While you are logged in, there are two steps that you can do here (everything else we will automate, I promise!) on each of the boards:

 ### Make sure networking will not get borked after you reboot
 It seems to me that there is an issue between `/etc/network/interfaces` and `NetworkManager`, both trying to claim ownership of networking card.
 I've resolved that issue by ensuring NetworkManager is the winner - just run `cp /etc/network/interfaces.network-manager /etc/network/interfaces`, which will basically remove all interfaces from this file.

-### Format and mount the PiDrive
+### Format and mount the PiDrive (skip if not using PiDrive)
  Run `cfdisk /dev/sda` to create new Linux partition, run `mkfs.ext4 /dev/sda1` to format it as `ext4` file system, and finally add `UUID=e4ea132a-2f0f-418c-928a-c3d0503c6b44 /var ext4 defaults,noatime,nodiratime,errors=remount-ro 0 2` to `/etc/fstab` (You can find the uuid of the disk by running `ls -l /dev/disk/by-uuid/ | grep sda1` or `blkid /dev/sda1 | awk '{print $2;}'`).
 Finally, run the following sequence of commands:
 ```
 cp -a /var /var.bak